oncody/civ-board-game-2010/README.md

   * Limited to once per turn

 ### Metropolis
 Your capital can be upgraded to a larger metropolis by researching the agriculture tech.

 Metropolis benefits:
 1. A metropolis has two extra squares in its city outskirts
 1. When harvesting culture, a metropolis produces a base of 2 culture instead of 1
 1. A metropolis receives an extra +2 combat bonus when a player is defending it

 To upgrade your capital the following conditions must be met:
-1. The metropolis must contain the square the capital previously occupied
+1. The metropolis must contain the square the capital occupies
-1. The metropolis's outskirts must contain ten revealed squares and must not overlap another city’s outskirts
+1. The metropolis's outskirts must contain ten revealed squares and must not overlap with another city’s outskirts
 1. The expansion square must not contain any enemy figures
-1. The expansion square may be a water square.
+1. The expansion square may be a water square
 1. The expansion square may contain architecture

 To build a metropolis, remove your capital and replace it with a metropolis.
 If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
+If the expansion square contained architecture, then replace that architecture.
 If the expansion square was a water square, then this square is no longer treated as a water square (relevant for the sake of movement).

 ## Architecture
 Architecture includes buildings, wonders, and nobles.
 Architecture cannot be built on a square containing an enemy figure.
 When building architecture, you can replace existing architecture.
 If a building is replaced, it is returned to the market.
 If a wonder is replaced, both the wonder and its card are removed from the game forever.
 If a noble is replaced, reserve the noble on your civilization to be played later.
 While a noble is reserved, you cannot use its card.